saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ### Update Test Files
 Once you have all your directories and files set up, add the following code to your test files.

+#### Note
+Negative
+: You will have to modify the `APP` variable, adding the absolute file path to where the `.apk` file for the Swag Labs App is stored on your local machine.

 Add the following to `BasicTest.java`:

-Negative
-: Under the `APP` variable, and add the absolute file path to where the `.apk` file for the Swag Labs App is stored on your local machine.

 ```